franaln/PhotonMetNtuple/README.md

     rc clean
     rc compile

+## Make a new tag

+    git tag -a vXX -m "tagging version XX"

 ## ROOT Files needed

 * PRW MC and ilumicalc files used from cvmfs using PathResolver, still configured via configfile

 * Yo may need to copy the data files from /afs/cern.ch/user/f/falonso/public/SUSY/PMN_data to PhotonMetNtuple/data/

 ## Run